Home Initiative

 Hybrid: Is a petrol-electric hybrid better than a good diesel?

 Currently available hybrids have both an electric motor and a petrol engine.
-The models now available cannot be recharged from the mains, but that will change soon (see plug-in hybrids, below).
 At present, battery capacity is limited by the high cost of the most efficient types of batteries and by the weight of large battery arrays.
-The batteries also reduce the available luggage space in some models.
+The batteries also reduce the available luggage space in some models, sometimes quite drastically.

-Some hybrids, such as Honda’s Insight, Civic Hybrid and CR-Z sports car, have the electric motor and petrol engine driving the wheels together.
+Some hybrids, for example Honda hybrids (no longer sold in the UK), have the electric motor and petrol engine driving the wheels together.
 This ‘parallel’ arrangement (first diagram below) allows the petrol engine to be smaller, but these cars cannot run on electric power alone for short journeys.

 A different arrangement is for the petrol engine to run a generator that powers an electric motor, which in turn drives the wheels.
 This ‘series’ configuration (second diagram) allows the petrol engine to run at maximum efficiency but tends to have limited power.
-Hybrids of this type will be appearing shortly.
+An example is the Vauxhall Ampera (no longer sold in the UK).

-Probably the best current system, called ‘series/parallel’ (third diagram), combines these by allowing the electric motor to drive the wheels on its own at low speed when there is enough charge in the batteries, but switches to the petrol engine at higher speeds and on longer journeys.
+Possibly the best current system, called ‘series/parallel’ (third diagram), combines these by allowing the electric motor to drive the wheels on its own at low speed when there is enough charge in the batteries, but switches to the petrol engine at higher speeds and on longer journeys.
 The two can also work together to give more power when needed, for example going up hills.
-This system is used in the Toyota Prius, the UK-built Toyota Auris Hybrid, and various Lexus models.
+This system is used in Toyota and Lexus models, including the iconic Toyota Prius.

 parallel hybrid layout hybrid series layout hybrid series/parallel layout